 Richards-Hrdlicka found Bd in six specimens from Guilford, Connecticut dating back to 1968, the earliest record of Bd in the Northeast.
 Four other animals from the 1960s were infected and came from Hamden, Litchfield and Woodbridge.
 From specimens collected in the 2000s, 27 infected with Bd came from Woodbridge and southern Connecticut.
 In other related work, she found that nearly 30 percent of amphibians in Connecticut today are infected, yet show no outward signs of infection.

 Amphibian populations and species around the world are declining or disappearing as a result of land-use change, habitat loss, climate change and disease.
 The chytrid fungus, caused by Bd, suffocates amphibians by preventing them from respiring through their skin.
 Since Bd’s identification in the late 1990s, there has been an intercontinental effort to document amphibian populations and species infected with it.
 Richards-Hrdlicka’s work will enable researchers to look to the past for additional insight into the pathogen’s impact.

-Richards-Hrdlicka’s paper, “Extracting the Amphibian Chytrid Fungus from Formalin-fixed Specimens,” appears in the journal Methods in Ecology and Evolution.
+Reference: “Extracting the Amphibian Chytrid Fungus from Formalin-fixed Specimens” by Kathryn L. Richards-Hrdlicka, 19 June 2012, Methods in Ecology and Evolution.